ReddotCleaner/DockerIcon/README.md

-This is a repository for docker icon.
+This is a repository for docker icons.

 Personnal use only.